michaelknigge/afpbox/README.md

 record and determines the record length from the following two bytes.

 The `MvsRecordReader` expects that every AFP record is prefixed with four bytes.
 The record length is determined from the first two bytes.
 The following two bytes are ignored.
-This record format corresponds to the record format VB on z/OS (formerly known as OS/390, which was formerly known as MVS.)
+This record format corresponds to the record format VB on z/OS (formerly known as OS/390, which was formerly known as MVS).

 Now when you have a `RecordReader` you further need a `RecordHandler`.
 The main idea behind the `RecordHandler` is that the application can control which structured fields have to be parsed and which not.
 You have to implement a `RecordHandler` according to your needs.